 - In addition to the items above, the documents below are also required for deceased claims:

-- Appendix A (or Exhibit F to the old claim form)
+- Claim Form Appendix A (or Exhibit F to the old claim form)

 If any of the above documents are missing or insufficient, the VCF will send you a missing information letter and place the claim in “Inactive” status.
 Once the required documents are received and verified as sufficient, the claim will be reactivated for review.

-As a general rule, claims are reviewed in “first in, first out” order based on the date the compensation claim was submitted.
-For claims submitted after August 1, 2016, this is the date the Claim Form was submitted.
+As a general rule, claims are reviewed in “first in, first out” order based on the date the Claim Form was submitted.
 This means the VCF prioritizes claims that have been waiting longer before beginning review of newer submissions.
+Claims are prioritized for review only after all required information has been submitted.

-The VCF continues to shorten the timeframe needed to decide a claim and is working towards issuing determinations within one year of submission of the claim form or amendment (assuming all information needed to process the claim has been submitted).
-Claims filed in mid-2018 are now receiving award decisions, while claims filed in late-2018 are under review, and claims filed in early 2019 will come under review soon.
+The VCF continues to work to shorten the timeframe needed to decide a claim and is working towards issuing determinations within one year of submission of the claim form or amendment (assuming all information needed to process the claim has been submitted).

 Please remember that each VCF claim is individually reviewed and calculated, with some of the more complex claims taking significantly longer to complete.
-This is particularly true of claims filed for victims who died of a 9/11-related condition.
-These claims require the submission and review of a substantial amount of information and documentation in order for the award to be calculated.
-In addition to information from third parties that includes details of pensions, life insurance, and Social Security Survivors Benefits (as examples), the VCF must also review information on dependents, employer benefits, and confirm the legal authority of the Personal Representative who filed the claim.
+This is particularly true of claims filed for victims who died of a 9/11-related condition, which require the submission and review of a substantial amount of information and documentation in order to validate the legal authority of the Personal Representative who filed the claim, and to calculate the award.
+Claims may also be delayed while the VCF waits for information from third parties.

 To add, change, or remove the attorney on your claim, follow the instructions on the Change of Attorney Form and upload the completed and signed form to your claim.
-Please note that if you are adding or changing an attorney, you and your attorney will also need to submit certain documents with the form.
 Once the VCF receives the completed form and any required documents, we will make the appropriate updates to your claim, including who receives correspondence and who is able to access the claim online.

-1.6 What types of documents can I submit to prove I was present at the site?
-(Added: May 10, 2019)
+1.6 What types of documents can I submit to prove I was present at eligible location?

-There are many different types of documents that can be used to demonstrate presence at a 9/11 crash site, in the New York City Exposure Zone, or along the routes of debris removal.
-Full details of the most common types of documents are outlined in Section 1.6 of our Policies and Procedures document and the Claim Form Document Checklist (Personal Injury or Deceased Claim).
+There are many different types of documents that can be used to demonstrate presence at eligible location.
+Full details of the most common types of documents are outlined in Section 1.6 of our Policies and Procedures and the Claim Form Document Checklist (Personal Injury or Deceased Claim).
 In addition, the VCF has arrangements with certain employers, unions, and other organizations that have agreed to provide presence information directly to the VCF or have provided contact information so that a claimant can request information to support presence.
 See Section 1.6.b of the Policies and Procedures document for a full list of the employers and entities with whom this relationship currently exists.

 When a claimant who has filed a personal injury claim dies, the VCF will stop processing the claim and/or payment of that claim until a Personal Representative of the deceased claimant (“decedent”) is appointed and validated by the VCF.
 This protects the decedent’s personal information and ensures details about the claim are shared only with those who are authorized to access the information.